 How to Protect Your Greatest Asset

 When did you last take a two-week vacation?
 One where you didn’t check email and could remember who you are as a friend, traveler, lover, wife, mother or whatever other parts of your identity are meaningful to you?
-I recently returned from one — and I want you to have one too!
+Haivng returned from a vacation and expeirenced the innumerable benefits, I want you to have one, too!
 It’s good for your brain, your health, your family and your business.

-I recently read this poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem in her back-to-school email) about the importance of the “space in between.”
+To further illustrate this point, here’s a poem (may thanks to my son’s school principal, Jessica Bagby, who shared this poem in her back-to-school email) about the importance of the “space in between.”

 What makes a fire burn